The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 Coatings for Increasing Resistance

 Optical coatings on exposed windows and mirrors, and internal optical surfaces are vulnerable to radiation-induced absorption increases despite their thin dimensions.
 Low energy particles, UV and AtOx can damage coatings.
 To reduce susceptibility to these space elements, coating materials and deposition processes that provide extended mission lifetimes in the orbital environments have been developed [3, 8, 9, 10].
-Coatings that provide resistance and stability in exposure to the high energy and reactive environments of space consist of hard oxide materials that are deposited with high-energy processes such as magnetron or ion-beam (IBS) sputtering, plasma ion-assisted deposition (PIAD), and IAD E-beam [3, 10].
-These processes supply high ion energies that increase packing density by preventing porous crystallite columnar growth.
+Coatings that provide resistance and stability in exposure to high energy and reactive space environments consist of hard oxide materials that are deposited with high-energy processes.
+These processes include magnetron or ion-beam (IBS) sputtering, plasma ion-assisted deposition (PIAD), and IAD E-beam [3, 10].
+They also supply high ion energies that increase packing density by preventing porous crystallite columnar growth.
 Displacement, defect and impurity concentrations are minimized, and the resultant coating has the mechanical and optical properties of the bulk material.

 Stable coating materials for the space environment include SiO2 (the low-index component) combined with Ta2O5, HfO2, ZrO2 and others.
 [3, 8, 10].
 These oxide compounds have high bandgap energies therefore they are transparent to UV or near-UV wavelengths.
 Fluoride compounds also have large bandgaps; however, they lack the chemical (compositional) stability that oxide compounds have in the terrestrial environment, extraterrestrial radiation and AtOx exposure.
 Surface protection against AtOx can be achieved by the application of a ~100 nm of metal film or metal oxide layer.
 Examples of protective coating materials include SiO2, Al2O3, ITO, Al, and Au [7].